Behnam Safavi: Career

 Safavi started learning music at a young age by teaching himself piano.
-He then learned working with percussion instruments.
+He then learned to play percussion instruments.
 His first official release was the album Eshghe Man Bash in 2009.
 He had started working on the studio album after receiving positive feedback on his single "Tamanna" (2006).
-Safavi was considered one of the young stars of Iranian pop music, known by titles such as "Sultan of Peace" and "Polite Boy of Iranian Music".
+Safavi was considered one of the young stars of Iranian pop music, known by nicknames such as "Sultan of Peace" and "Polite Boy of Iranian Music".

 Illness and death

 In 2013, Safavi was diagnosed with a brain tumor and underwent surgery on 20 July 2015.
 His condition improved afterwards and he released a studio album titled Mojezeh (lit.
 Miracle) In 2017 his condition deteriorated and he went to Germany for further treatments.
 He underwent surgery by Majid Samii at the International Neuroscience Institute in Hanover before returning to Iran.
 His treatment continued between 2017 and 2018 until he became critically ill on 26 December 2018, after which he was hospitalized for 43 days at a hospital in Tehran.
 He then moved to Isfahan for a more agreeable climate but was hospitalized again on 16 April 2019.
-He died 27 days later on 13 May 2019 and later buried at a cemetery in Shahinshahr.
+He died 27 days later, on 13 May 2019, and was later buried at a cemetery in Shahinshahr.

-The death of another pop singer, Morteza Pashaei, became an unprecedented social phenomenon in Iranian society, forcing the media and sociologists to analyze and investigate the cause of this issue, but this did not happen after Safavi's demise.
+The death of another pop singer, Morteza Pashaei, became an unprecedented social phenomenon in Iranian society, forcing the media and sociologists to analyze and investigate the cause of this issue, but this did not happen after Safavi's death.
 The Iranian Students' News Agency wrote in an article titled Why Behnam Safavi Did Not Become Morteza Pashaei: "Both are pop singers.
 Both are popular.
 Both fall ill at once and pass away a few years apart; but the death of the first becomes a phenomenon and the other does not.
 Why?!"